Would You Know What to Do in the Event of a Bear Attack?

-The best bear sprays will come with an included holster allowing you to store the can on your belt or straps of your pack, like a water bottle holder.
-You want to channel John Wayne’s quickdraw when using the spray; the faster it’s in your hands the faster it’s ready.
+The best bear sprays will come with an included holster allowing you to store the can on your belt or the straps of your pack, like a water bottle holder.
+You want to channel John Wayne’s quickdraw when using the spray; the faster it’s in your hands, the faster it’s ready.

-Avoiding Bear Encounters In The First Place
+Avoid Encounters In The First Place

-Ah, “an ounce of prevention is worth a pound of cure”.
+“An ounce of prevention is worth a pound of cure”.

 To avoid an encounter:

 - Make Noise.
 A loud conversation, crunching sticks in your path, or wearing a bell might kill the zen vibe, but it lets bears know you’re in the vicinity.

 - Avoid Ursine Hangouts: Watch for and avoid places where bears are likely to be, like berry patches and streambeds.